-The primary coil of the transformer has 400 turns, a current of 1.5 A passes through it and is connected to a voltage of 220 V. For the secondary coil, find the voltage, current, and a number of turns if the transformation ratio k = 0.1.
+The primary coil of the transformer has 1100 turns and is connected to a voltage of 220 V. How many turns does the secondary coil have when it has a voltage of 55 V?
+Determine the transformation ratio and decide what the transformation is.

 - Filament of bulb

 The filament of bulb has a 1 ohm resistivity and is connected to a voltage 220 V. How much electric charge will pass through the fiber when the electric current passes for 10 seconds?

 A resistor having an electrical resistance of 1.5 k ohms passes an electrical current of 0.1 A. Calculate what voltage is between the terminals of the resistor.